-- "Corporation" means Sprott Inc. and its subsidiaries. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts"), fixed term limited partnerships (the "Limited Partnerships") and Managed Companies (as defined below). - "Management Companies" means, collectively, Sprott Toscana (as defined below), Sprott Consulting LP and Sprott Korea (as defined below). - "Managed Companies" means, collectively, Sprott Resource Corp. and Toscana Energy Income Corporation. - "SAM" means Sprott Asset Management LP, a wholly owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SAMI" means Sprott Asset Management Inc., the former principal operating subsidiary of the Corporation, which was reorganized into SAM, SPW and SCLP on June 1, 2009.
-See also "General Development of the Business". - "SCLP" or "Sprott Consulting" means Sprott Consulting LP (and its subsidiaries), a wholly owned subsidiary of the Corporation which provides active management, consulting and administrative services to other companies. - "SPW" or "Sprott Private Wealth" means Sprott Private Wealth LP, a wholly owned subsidiary of the Corporation, registered as an investment dealer and a member of the Investment Industry Regulatory Organization of Canada ("IIROC"). - "SRL" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly owned subsidiary of the Corporation which provides bridge and mezzanine financing to companies in the resource sector. - "Sprott Korea" means Sprott Korea Corporation (and its subsidiary), a wholly owned subsidiary of the Corporation, which co-manages a 10-year private equity fund for South Korea's National Pension Service. - "Sprott Toscana" means, collectively, Toscana Capital Corporation ("TCC") and Toscana Energy Corporation ("TEC"), both wholly-owned subsidiaries of the Corporation which provide active management, consulting, administrative services and technical advisor services to other companies. - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds Rule Investment, Inc., Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("GRIL") and Sprott Asset Management USA Inc. (formerly, Terra Resource Investment Management) ("SAM USA" and together with RCIC and GRIL, the "Global Companies").
+- "Corporation" means Sprott Inc. and its subsidiaries. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts"), fixed term limited partnerships (the "Limited Partnerships") and Managed Companies (as defined below). - "Managed Companies" means, collectively, Sprott Resource Corp. and Toscana Energy Income Corporation. - "SAM" means Sprott Asset Management LP, a wholly owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SAMI" means Sprott Asset Management Inc., the former principal operating subsidiary of the Corporation, which was reorganized into SAM, SPW (as defined below) and SCLP (as defined below) on June 1, 2009.
+See also "General Development of the Business". - "SCLP" or "Sprott Consulting" means Sprott Consulting LP (and its subsidiaries), a wholly owned subsidiary of the Corporation which provides active management, consulting and administrative services to other companies. - "SPW" means Sprott Private Wealth LP, a wholly owned subsidiary of the Corporation, registered as an investment dealer and a member of the Investment Industry Regulatory Organization of Canada ("IIROC"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly owned subsidiary of the Corporation which provides debt financing to companies in the resource sector. - "Sprott Korea" means Sprott Korea Corporation (and its subsidiary), a wholly owned subsidiary of the Corporation, which co-manages a 10-year private equity fund for South Korea's National Pension Service. - "Sprott Toscana" means, collectively, Toscana Capital Corporation ("TCC") and Toscana Energy Corporation ("TEC"), both wholly-owned subsidiaries of the Corporation which provide active management, consulting, administrative services and technical advisor services to other companies. - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds Rule Investment, Inc. ("RII"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("GRIL") and Sprott Asset Management USA Inc. (formerly, Terra Resource Investment Management) ("SAM USA" and together with RCIC and GRIL, the "Global Companies").

 In this AIF, unless otherwise indicated, all dollar amounts are expressed in Canadian dollars.
 References to "\$" are to Canadian dollars and references to "U.S.\$" are to United States dollars.
-All United States dollar amounts that are expressed in Canadian dollars in this AIF have been converted from U.S. dollars at the Bank of Canada average exchange rate for the year ended December 31, 2014 of \$1.1617 per U.S.\$1.00.
-The information in this AIF is presented as at December 31, 2014 unless otherwise indicated.
+All United States dollar amounts that are expressed in Canadian dollars in this AIF have been converted from U.S. dollars at the Bank of Canada average exchange rate for the year ended December 31, 2015 of \$1.2787 per U.S.\$1.00.
+The information in this AIF is presented as at March 10, 2016 unless otherwise indicated.